govekk/image-processing/learners/setup.md

 ## Data

-The example images used in this lesson are available on [FigShare](https://figshare.com/).
+The example images used in this lesson are available on Zenodo.
-To download the data, please visit [the dataset page for this workshop][figshare-data] and click the "Download all" button.
+To download the data, please visit [the dataset page for this workshop][https://zenodo.org/doi/10.5281/zenodo.10839732] and click the "Download all" button.
 Unzip the downloaded file, and save the contents as a folder  called `data` somewhere you will easily find it again, e.g. your Desktop or a folder you have created for using in this workshop.